nokia/RED/docs/help/user_guide/launching/debug.md

 This allows RED to pause the execution and activate stepping options.
-You may add breakpoint inside the editor at **Source** page either by double clicking on left-side ruler, choosing **Toggle breakpoint** option from context menu of this ruler or by hitting ` Ctrl`+`Shift`+`B` shortcut (this will add breakpoint for the line in which the caret is located).
+You may add breakpoint inside the editor at **Source** page either by double clicking on left-side ruler, choosing **Toggle breakpoint** option from context menu of this ruler or by hitting  Ctrl+Shift+B shortcut (this will add breakpoint for the line in which the caret is located).
 When successful, blue ball icon will appear next to it and new breakpoint entry will be visible in Breakpoint view.

 #### Start Debug